Landflier/AcademicWebsite/content/projects/chip-design/gilbert-cell/index.md

 \* These fT values (14.34 GHz and 5.28 GHz) shouldn't be trusted, since 'cgso' and 'cgdo' .op values were zero in the simulation.
 This means the capacitance of the G,D and S terminals are off.

-#### Notes to self

-- **Problem**
-Although the circuit is working, I am still having trouble understanding the regions of operation of the MOSFETs.
-For the LO devices, they should be operating as switches, however they are also hogging the entire voltage headroom.
-I.e VDS~2.5V for the LOs, and for the RF devices, VDS~0.1-0.3 (depending on what part of the LO cycling the transistor is in).
-Thus, aren't the RF FETs operating in the triode region?
-For both the LO and RF transistors, VGS>Vth, but for the LO VDS>VGS-Vth (i.e transistor is in saturation), but for the RF, VDS is less than VGS-Vth (i.e linear, triode region).
-- **Solution**:
-Could it that the the transistors are not biased correctly?
-To reproduce the problem the waveforms used are V_CM_rf = 1.2V, V_amp_rf=0.2V, V_CM_lo=1.2V, V_amp_lo=0.2V.
-Try increasing V_CM_lo, to bias the LO transistors further into saturation, forcing the VDS_lo drop to be higher across the LO transistors (so that the load network formed by the two resistors does not hog all the voltage)

 #### References